l1jer/woocommerce-order-sync-pronto-api/README.md

 If the transaction status is "Pending", the plugin will automatically check the status every minute for up to 10 minutes.
 Once the status changes to "Complete", the Pronto Order number will be retrieved and displayed.

 == Upgrade Notice ==
+= 1.4.0 =
+- Major refactoring and removal of manual buttons and redundant features.
+Automated syncing and improved order processing.

+= 1.3.2.5 =
+- Bug fix for Fetch button JSON error handling.

+= 1.3.2.4 =
+- Improvements in error handling and API response logging.

 = 1.3.0 =
 - Major update introducing automatic status checks and Pronto Order number display in the WooCommerce Orders admin page.